lazlop/OptimalChargerPlacement/nodes.md

     - node demand is a
     - feeder node proportion is also a superset of the feeder demands
     - Major issue, feeder proportionality seems to zero out most of our nodes

+- I may be screwing up the types of feeder_ids and dropping things incorrectly.